 Please read the joint news release from the City of St. Catharines and the St. Catharines Downtown Association regarding the street closure.

 Curbside Pick Up

-To make it easier for those picking up take-out orders and making quick shopping stops at St. Paul Street businesses, there are Curbside Pick Up zones on Queen Street and James Street near St. Paul.
-Also, the St. Catharines Downtown Association will be securing a number of spots in the parking lot located at 135 St. Paul Street, accessible by Summer Street (between Pizza Pizza and Daisy Duke’s), to serve as a place for free short-term (15 minute) parking.
+To make it easier for those picking up take-out orders and making quick shopping stops at St. Paul Street businesses, there are Curbside Pick Up zones on St. Paul Street, Queen Street and James Street.
+Also, the St. Catharines Downtown Association has secured a number of spots on weekends in the parking lot located at 135 St. Paul Street, accessible by Summer Street (between Pizza Pizza and Daisy Duke’s), to serve as a place for free short-term (15 minute) parking.
 Look for these signs: